PiercingXX/Piercingxx/README.md

 - **[XX-Launcher](https://github.com/Piercingxx/XX-Launcher)** — text‑first Android launcher (Kotlin).
 No icons, no wallpaper clutter.
 Search‑first drawer, 8 home slots, inline folders, gestures, widgets, theme presets, JSON backup.
 The design ancestor of everything below.
 - **[TxxT](https://github.com/Piercingxx/TxxT)** — SMS in the same style as the launcher, with a few extras to cut out the noise.
 - **[XX-Dialer](https://github.com/Piercingxx/xx-dialer)** — pretty much the same as TxxT but for calls, with a ring policy attached: spam never rings, starred contacts always ring, everyone else rings only inside their allowed time-window.
+- **XX-Contacts** (under construction) — Theme-matched contact list with more group options than starred.
 - **[Nope-Mode](https://github.com/Piercingxx/Nope-Mode)** — selected apps go silent and un‑openable, on a schedule or on demand.
 Focus Mode for GrapheneOS, where Digital Wellbeing doesn't exist.
 Runs as device owner; no accounts, no network, no analytics.
 - **[XX-Calculator](https://github.com/Piercingxx/xx-calculator)** — Its a Calculator, that matches my theme.
 BigDecimal engine, no Android dependencies in the math.
 - **[XX-Calendar](https://github.com/Piercingxx/xx-calendar)** — syncs with Google through DAVx⁵, because sometimes we still need to use Google, but not on my phone, refuses to do the other ninety things Google Calendar does at you.